r-mc2/verum-archives/Campaigns/25 - Death and Debts/Transcripts/Session 11.md

 > **Braktor Ironbellows**: Honestly\*<br>
 > **Seren**: “No no no, I insist.
 I could uuuuh… Get you alcohol?”<br>
 > **Umi**: “There were so many tentacles!!” *hugs revlis*<br>
 > **Ozzie**: “You’re cool lookin’.
 Don’t think I ever seen a dragon person before.
-Well, I guess I did once when it came out of Bellanovan.
+Well, I guess I did once when it came out of Belanovan.
 I mean, when it.. nevermind.””<br>
 > **Hackne Silvermask**: “Yes, truly, seeing you all again is the best gift you could give.”<br>
 > **Derok Dranf**: Uh.<br>
 > ***Derok Dranf** points at Mirage.<br>